-In recent months sports leagues and individual teams have been investmenting in fantasy games and sports.
+In recent months sports leagues and individual teams have been investmenting in fantasy sports.
 Sports leagues like NBA, Major League Baseball and National Hockey League have joined up with fantasy sports sites like FanDuel and DraftKings.
 Around two dozen teams of NFL have also joined hands with fantasy sports companies.
 It would be easy for fantasy sports websites to easily transition to sports betting as they already have a wide customer base.
 These firms are also recognized brands and can easily start operations once sports betting is legalized in states like New Jersey and others where discussions are already underway.

 Sports leagues interested in betting